How is Oracle WebLogic licensed on AWS?

 Oracle Licensing – Named User Plus Definition:

-• Processor Licensing: This Oracle licensing metric is based on the number of physical cores or virtual CPUs used by the Oracle software.
+- Processor Licensing: This Oracle licensing metric is based on the number of physical cores or virtual CPUs used by the Oracle software.
 It’s designed for environments where users cannot quickly identify or count.
-The total number of processor licenses needed depends on the architecture of the processors in the servers, with Oracle providing a core factor table to determine the adequate number of cores that need licensing.
+The total number of processor licenses needed depends on the architecture of the processors in the servers.
+Oracle provides a core factor table to determine the number of cores needing licensing.
 This model suits applications with many users or unpredictable user growth.

 Licensing Oracle WebLogic Standard Edition on AWS